dewiweb/holophonix_blender_addon/README.md

 ### OSC Operations

 - **Manage OSC Nodes**: Create, configure, and delete OSC nodes for communication.
 OSC nodes enable you to send and receive OSC messages, allowing you to control external devices or trigger events in Blender.
-- **Configure OSC Settings**: Set parameters like IP address, port, and message format.
-This ensures that your OSC nodes are properly configured for communication.
+- **Configure OSC Settings**: Parse and import OSC settings from `manifest.json` for real-time communication.
 - **Example Use Cases**:
   - Sending OSC messages to control external devices, such as lighting or sound systems.
   - Receiving OSC messages to trigger events in Blender, such as starting an animation or changing a scene.